Ipotrick/Daxa/wiki/Tutorial.md

 });
 ```

-TaskList works by recording tasks, completing the list and then repeatedly using this completed list over multiple frames.
+TaskGraph works by recording tasks, completing the list and then repeatedly using this completed list over multiple frames.
 Alternatively the user can re record the task list every frame when the rendering changes.
-Re recording takes time, so it is better to record once and reuse TaskLists as much as possible.
+Re recording takes time, so it is better to record once and reuse TaskGraphs as much as possible.

-Because reuse is desired, a single TaskList can have permutations.
+Because reuse is desired, a single TaskGraph can have permutations.
 Permutations allow for runtime conditions to trigger different outcomes.
 Permutations are generated for a set of conditionals, that can be set at runtime between executions.

 For our example we only have one condition, which is whether or not its the first frame or not.
 In the first frame we want to do some initialization, which we do not want to do every frame.